Aotokitsuruya

 4 version: 0.1.0

-Before we run the playbook, we can use ansible-galaxy install -r roles/requirements.yml to automatically install these roles.
+Before you run the playbook, you can use ansible-galaxy install -r roles/requirements.yml to automatically install these roles.
 And it also works well with Ansible AWX (a.k.a Ansible Tower)

 That sounds good, but when I start work on it I got some problems.